rulewis/journey-optimizer.en/help/using/push-configuration.md

 ---
 title: Push notification configuration
-description: Learn how to configure Adobe Experience Platform to send push notifications with Customer Journey Management
+description: Learn how to configure your environment to send push notifications with Journey Optimizer
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: administrators
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 71be0714-0c8e-44fb-bc28-e63b925da686
 ---
 # Push notification configuration {#push-notification-configuration}